15 Best Art Therapy Prompts for Anxiety You Can Start Today

 The prompt: If your anxiety were a creature, what would it look like?
 Draw, paint, or sculpt it.

-Why it works: Personifying anxiety makes it separate from you—something you have, not something you are.
-Once it's external, you can observe it, understand it, even negotiate with it.
+Why it works: Personifying anxiety makes it separate from you — something you have, not something you are.
+Once it's external, you can observe it, understand it, even negotiate with it with compassion.

-Materials: Paper and any drawing materials, or clay
+Materials: Paper + any drawing tools, or clay

 Materials: Magazines, scissors, glue, poster board